Mrigendra-14/ETL_Demo_BulkLoader/ETL_Demo_BulkLoader/Exercise-4/ReadMe.md

---Exercise 4 — Profiling: Write SQL queries against stg. dataset to discover the problems.
+**--Exercise 4 â€” Profiling: Write SQL queries against stg. dataset to discover the problems.
 How many nulls in customer_id?
 How many distinct date formats exist?
 What's the distribution of regions?
-What are the scenarios where Email reports show nulls?
+What are the scenarios where Email reports show nulls?**

 Also, Attaching a seprate sql file which contains all the queries which I have written to perform the above task.
 File name is "Exercise-4.sql" and it is present in this structure.
 Below is the code snippet for reference.